SneakyPeet/EasyEventSourcing/ReadMe.md

 6. The CommandHandler will call the relevant method on the Aggregate to execute the business logic.
 The Aggregate will then create the relevant **Events** and apply the state change.
 7. The CommandHandler then asks the Repository to save the Aggregate.
 The Repository asks the Aggregate for the newly created Events and provides them to the EventStore to be persisted.

 This concluded writing changes into the app.
-This entire process is a model of `Events + Command = Events`.
+This entire process is a model of `Events + Command = Event(s)`.

 **Query**